theRAPTLab/gsgo/docs/00-dev-log.md

 * [x] install xstate and rxjs
 * [ ] ~~define simloop as a machine?~~
   NO...the promise-based system we're using works better
-* [x] define simloop as promise loop similar to exec
+* [x] extract PhaseMachine from EXEC
+* [x] use PhaseMachine in SimExec, clarify phase group invocation